Andromeda-OS/CoreFoundation/README.md

 * Fixes issues with `CFMachPort` (ie. the fact the actual mach code was missing)
 * Adds implementation of local, remote and Darwin notification centers
 * Restored the Objective-C bridge
+* Implemented (at least stubs of) Objective-C classes which are required to be found in CF

 #### Dependencies